Terrenteller/Valheim-Plugins/README.md

 - Pings show distance in meters
 - In-world ping text color may be changed
 - Pings from other players may be pinned by double-clicking on them (persistence optional)

-PingTweaks is client-side but works better when all clients have it.

 ### Restful Arrival | [Settings](RestfulArrival/RestfulArrival.cs)